A new model for Widening Participation

 3. Regional training days

-Over the course of the two-year programme, Access Champions meet at four regional training days, where they focus on different benchmarks, share best practice and receive training from our experts.
+Over the course of the two-year programme, Access Champions meet at four regional training days where Access Champions get training from our experts on different elements of our Framework and provides a place to share best practice with others.

 4. OSCAR online platform